Running Oduflow in Docker¶

 Required.
 Gives Oduflow access to the host Docker daemon to manage Odoo containers, PostgreSQL, Traefik, etc. |

-/srv/oduflow_data_1 |
+/srv/oduflow |

-Oduflow data directory (ODUFLOW_HOME).
-Contains workspaces, templates, port registry.
+Oduflow data directory.
+Contains team directories with workspaces, templates, port registry.
 Use a named volume or a host path to persist data across container restarts. |

 /etc/oduflow |